 Note: You want your inner layer to be wicking material – not cotton.
 The next layer should be insulating and warm like fleece, and the top layer should be waterproof but breathable like Gortex or Event.
 You can get away with cheaper non-breathable wet weather gear, but it is not ideal for long days as it sweats and you can become wet from the inside.
-We also suggest an insulated down jacket/vest with a hood that you can put on during breaks, or at night, as it will get cold during these times.
-We will most likely be staying in the huts which are heated on most nights, but we have to be prepared to sleep in tents if we are caught in bad weather, or the huts are full.
-It is a quiet time of year, so we would anticipate we would sleep in the huts on most evenings.
+We also suggest a light insulated down jacket/vest with a hood that you can put on during breaks, or at night, as it can get cold during these times.

 - Long trekking trousers with belt (one good pair should be enough and zip-off legs can be handy)

 - Pair of short/long-legged compression shorts/pants (any brand of compressions shorts/pants are good)